melih0132/uber-complete-system-laravel/README.md

-Here’s a **README** for a project based on the Uber-like application with all deliverables, including design, database creation, security considerations, and more, written in English:

----

 # **Uber - Data Management and Application Design**

 Welcome to the **Uber** project repository.
 This project involves the complete design and development of a data management system for an Uber-like application.
 It covers all aspects of database design, modeling, query creation, and security, from conceptualization to final deployment.